Travel advice for New Zealand

 Mount Ngauruhoe, Tongariro, New Zealand, © Shutterstock

-Here, the 12-acre movie set from The Lord of the Rings and The Hobbit presents 44 hobbit holes, the Green Dragon Inn, and the Party Tree, all surrounded by idyllic farmland.
+Nestled in the lush hills of the Waikato countryside, this 12-acre movie set from The Lord of the Rings and The Hobbit presents 44 hobbit holes, the Green Dragon Inn, and the Party Tree.

 Guided tours are required and include stories from the filming and behind-the-scenes details.

-Meanwhile, evening banquet tours come with a hearty Hobbit-style meal
+Meanwhile, evening banquet tours come with a hearty Hobbit-style meal.

 Matamata is a 2-hour drive from Auckland or 1 hour from Rotorua.